stamp-labs/stamp/README.md

 - [Jazzicon (fallback)](/src/resolvers/jazzicon.ts)

 For detailed information on each resolver, please check the corresponding files in the `/src/resolvers/` directory.

+## Caching

+Stamp employs a two-level caching strategy to optimize performance and reduce unnecessary processing.
+The original image from a resolver is cached, as well as any resized versions requested by clients.
+This approach ensures that subsequent requests for the same image are served quickly and efficiently.

+For an uncached image:

+1. Fetch the full-size image from the source
+2. Cache the full-size (base) image
+3. Resize to requested dimensions
+4. Cache the resized version
+5. Serve the resized image

+For subsequent requests:

+- If the exact size is cached, serve immediately
+- If only the base image is cached, resize and cache the new size before serving

+> [!TIP]
+> Use the Cache-buster parameter to bypass the cache and force a refresh: `?cb=1`

 ## Integrations